User-friendly introduction to PAC-Bayes bounds: Online Learning

-Other online problems received a considerable attention in the past few years.
+Other online problems received considerable attention in the past few years.
 In bandits, the forecaster only receives feedback on the loss of his/her prediction, but not on the losses what he/she would have incurred under other predictions.
-We refer the reader to~\cite{MAL-024} for an introduction to bandits.
+We refer the reader to \citet{MAL-024} for an introduction to bandits.
 Note that some strategies used for bandits are derived from EWA.
-Some authors derived strategies or regret bounds directly from PAC-Bayes bounds~\cite{sel2011,pmlr-v26-seldin12a}.
+Some authors derived strategies or regret bounds directly from PAC-Bayes bounds~\citep{sel2011,pmlr-v26-seldin12a}.
+There are also PAC-Bayes bounds for offline bandits~\citep{pmlr-v97-london19a,sakhi2022pac,aouali2023exponential}.
 Bandits themself are a subclass of a larger family of learning problems: reinforcement learning (RL).
-Some generalization bounds similar to PAC-Bayes for RL were derived in~\cite{pmlr-v97-wang19o}.
+PAC-Bayes bounds or related generalization bounds for RL were derived by \citet{pmlr-v97-wang19o,tasdighi2023pac}.

-\subsection{Aggregation of estimators in statistics}
+\section{Aggregation of Estimators in Statistics}

-Given a set $\mathcal{E}$ of statistical estimators, the aggregation problem consists in finding a new estimator, called the aggregate, that would perform as well as the best estimator in $\mathcal{E}$, see~\cite{nem2000} for a formal definition and variants of the problem.
-The optimal rates are derived in~\cite{tsybakov2004optimal}.
-Many aggregates share a formal similarity with the EWA of online learning and with the Gibbs posterior of the PAC-Bayes approach, we refer the reader to~\cite{nem2000,jud2000,yan2001,meir2003generalization,yang2004aggregating,cat2004,zha2006,leu2006,lecue2007aggregation,dal2008,bun2008,suz2012,dal2012b,dai2012deviation,dal2012,dai2014aggregation,dal2018,luu2019pac,DalEWA2018}.
-In some of these papers, the connection to PAC-Bayes bounds is explicit: Theorem 1 in~\cite{dal2008} is refered to as a PAC-Bayes bound in the paper.
-It is actually an oracle PAC-Bayes bound in expectation.
+Given a set $\mathcal{E}$ of statistical estimators, the aggregation problem consists of finding a new estimator, called the aggregate, that would perform as well as the best estimator in $\mathcal{E}$, see \citet{nem2000} for a formal definition and variants of the problem.
+The optimal rates are derived by \citet{tsybakov2004optimal}.
+Many aggregates share a formal similarity with the EWA of online learning and with the Gibbs posterior of the PAC-Bayes approach~\citep{nem2000,jud2000,yan2001,meir2003generalization,yang2004aggregating,cat2004,zha2006,leu2006,lecue2007aggregation,dal2008,bun2008,suz2012,dal2012b,dai2012deviation,dal2012,dai2014aggregation,dal2018,luu2019pac,DalEWA2018}.
+In some of these papers, the connection to PAC-Bayes bounds is explicit, for example \citet[Theorem 1]{dal2008}, which is actually an oracle PAC-Bayes bound in expectation.
 It leads to fast rates in the spirit of Theorem~\ref{thm:oracle:bound}, but with different assumptions (in particular, the $X_i$'s are not random there).

-\subsection{Information theoretic approaches}
+\section{Information Theoretic Approaches}